SheenaChhabra/IntrusionDetectionSystem/README.md

 # IntrusionDetectionSystem
-An 'Intrusion Detection System' for smart surveillance in any fully restricted area using Image Processing.
+An <b>'Intrusion Detection System'<b> for smart surveillance in any fully restricted area using Image Processing.

 <b>Project Title:</b> An 'Intrusion Detection System' for smart surveillance in any fully restricted area using Image Processing.<br/>